 I have been point person on the design of several textbooks, both for traditional analog publishing as well as digital texts.
 Based on my work, districts have been able to abandon commercially produced textbooks in favor of self-produced- a clear advantage not only in price but in flexibility and quality as well.
 Nowadays, you’d call this leveraging OER.

 My other work- and that’s really anything not related to education- usually happens under the name nothingfuture.
 Currently, nothingfuture.com redirects to timcalvin.com, but I’m hoping to launch that site as a fully separate entity in the not-so-distant future.
-Meanwhile, there’s a good chance this is my username on a given service.
-Speaking of which:

 You can contact me several ways: